shailesh4/portfolio/README.md

 # portfolio
-Please visit the website: https://www.shailesh.tk
+Please visit the website: https://www.shailesh.tk or if that doesn't work try this one: https://www.shailesh.netlify.com